Sappho: Social context

 The Disciples of Sappho (1896) by Thomas Ralph Spence.
 The original performance context of Sappho's works has been a major concern of scholars.

 One of the major focuses of scholars studying Sappho has been to attempt to determine the cultural context in which Sappho's poems were composed and performed.
 Various cultural contexts and social roles played by Sappho have been suggested: primarily teacher, priestess, chorus leader, and symposiast.
-However, the performance contexts of many of Sappho's fragments are not easy to determine, and for many more than one possible context is conceivable.
+However, the performance contexts of many of Sappho's fragments are not easy to determine, and more than one possible context is conceivable for many.

 One longstanding suggestion of a social role for Sappho is that of "Sappho as schoolmistress".
 This view, popular in the nineteenth and early twentieth centuries, was advocated by the German classicist Ulrich von Wilamowitz-Moellendorff, to "explain away Sappho's passion for her 'girls and defend her from accusations of homosexuality.
 More recently the idea has been criticised by historians as anachronistic and has been rejected by several prominent classicists as unjustified by the evidence.
 In 1959, Denys Page, for example, stated that Sappho's extant fragments portray "the loves and jealousies, the pleasures and pains, of Sappho and her companions"; and he adds, "We have found, and shall find, no trace of any formal or official or professional relationship between them... no trace of Sappho the principal of an academy."
 Campbell in 1967 judged that Sappho may have "presided over a literary coterie", but that "evidence for a formal appointment as priestess or teacher is hard to find".
 None of Sappho's own poetry mentions her teaching, and the earliest source to support the idea of Sappho as a teacher comes from Ovid, six centuries after Sappho's lifetime.